 If your child's eczema becomes oozy, develops a yellow crust or there are yellow or white spots in the affected areas, this can be a sign of bacterial infection.
 Other signs of bacterial infection include rapidly worsening eczema symptoms or a high temperature.
 If you think your child had a bacterial infection on top of their eczema, take them to see the GP.

 Most viruses do not affect eczema, but the virus that causes cold sores (Herpes simplex) can lead to a complication of eczema called eczema herpeticum.
 If your child has blisters or sores in their eczema-prone areas, they have painful areas which are getting worse rapidly and they have a fever or feel unwell, contact your GP immediately.
 If you can't contact your GP, call 111 or take your child to your local A&E, as this is a potentially dangerous infection which needs to be treated promptly.

 Eczema can be a difficult condition to manage and treat, and it can cause stress for a number of reasons.
 It may disrupt sleep due to itching or discomfort whilst having a flare-up.
 For some children, eczema also affects their self-confidence.
 If you're concerned about the psychological impact of eczema on your child, there are various support resources available from the National Eczema Society.
 You could also see your GP to discuss whether your child would benefit from some psychological support.

 • See your GP if you suspect your child may have eczema

 • If your child is diagnosed with eczema, you should use emollients at least twice a day to help maintain good control

 • Topical steroids can help in the management of flare-ups.
 Never use steroids prescribed for you on your children

-• Seek medical advice urgently if you suspect your child had a bacterial infection, or eczema herpeticum
+• Seek medical advice urgently if you suspect your child has a bacterial infection or eczema herpeticum